It’s the 11th hour…do you know where the evidence supporting your case is?

 Computers, cell phones, tablets, digital recorders, memory sticks, USB devices, internet email accounts, social media accounts, cloud accounts, gaming consoles, websites, etc. commonly come into play these days in a variety of investigative matters.
 Investigative matters include: bankruptcy, class actions, compliance, contract, criminal, defamation, legal discovery, domestic relations, employee terminations, fraud, harassment, improper use of corporate assets, intellectual property infringement, internal investigations, malpractice, negligence, intellectual property theft, shareholder disputes, wage disputes, workers compensation and wrongful death claims.

-It is almost inevitable that during the course of discovery something takes a wrong turn.
+It is almost inevitable that during the course of electronic evidence discovery something takes a wrong turn.
 I have sat on countless phone calls where someone represents that backups occur at specific times, items have been placed on litigation hold and other claims regarding the data.
 The experienced teams are the ones that dig into those claims and document what really is taking place.
 Finding out that information up front allows the team more time to plug the gaps by collecting other data before it goes away.

 Not only do you need to have devices (computers, cell phones, social media, emails, etc.) properly identified and collected, but you also have to consider if you have looked in all the right places in that evidence.
 When working on an investigation keyword searches often uncover just some of the misdeeds.
 Performing a digital artifact analysis on a computer can provide much more.